 Most seven year olds dream of becoming princesses, having super powers or finding treasure.

-My daughter has aspirations of being like other children and simply going to school.
+My daughter has aspirations of being like other children.

 She just, simply, wants her brain to sleep and to find a way to go to school.